alexandair/entra-powershell-docs/docs/conceptual/app-only-access-auth.md

 ## Use client secret credentials

 Client credentials grant is used to authenticate and authorize the app to access resources on its own behalf.
 Support for client secret credentials is added by adding **-ClientSecretCredential** parameter to **Connect-Entra**.
-See [Get-Credential][get-credential] on how to get or create credentials.

 ```powershell
 # Define the Application (Client) ID and Secret